syntasso/kratix-docs/docs/main/05-reference/05-resources/05-updates.md

 Therefore, if you add `kratix.io/manual-reconciliation: true` to any resource, it will immediately schedule a manual run for the Configure Workflow.

-To run this again, you would need to remove and re-add the label since only the new appearance of the label will trigger a manual Configure Workflow run.
+Once Kratix schedules the manual workflow the label will be removed allowing you to add it again for any additional manual runs.